Perturbation Analysis of Singular Semidefinite Programs and Its Applications to Control Problems: Acknowledgements

-The first author was supported by JSPS KAKENHI Grant Number 15K04993.
+The first author was supported by JSPS KAKENHI Grant Number JP15K04993 and JP19K03631.
 A part of his work was done when he stayed in University of Konstanz with the financial support from Tokyo University of Marine Science and Technology.
-The second author was supported by JSPS KAKENHI Grant Numbers 22740056 and 26400203.
-We would like to thank Dr.\ Noboru Sebe in Kyushu Institute of Technology for fruitful discussions and significant comments for $H_{\infty}$ control problems.
-Also, we would like to thank the anonymous referees for providing us with valuable comments and suggestions for improving the presentation of the manuscript significantly.
+The second author was supported by JSPS KAKENHI Grant Numbers JP22740056, JP26400203, JP17H01700, JP20K11696, and ERATO HASUO Metamathematics for Systems Design Project (No.JPMJER1603), JST.
+We would like to thank Noboru Sebe in Kyushu Institute of Technology for fruitful discussions and significant comments for $H_{\infty}$ control problems.